 · text of the article, subdivided in paragraphs (bold) and, if necessary, subparagraphs (italics);

 · acknowledgements, in italics, including dedication and financial support;

 · references (see below for style);

 Footnotes are not accepted.

-Starting from 2021, the JASs has adopted a new and simpler citation style, which is based on Harvard style and recommendations of the Council of Biology Editors (CBE).
-It is implemented in several reference management softwares.
+Starting from 2021, the JASs has adopted a new and simpler citation style, which is based on Harvard style.
+It is implemented in several reference management software.